Metabolic Stability studies

 |Pros and cons of different enzyme sources used for metabolic stability assays|

 Revealing species differences in pharmacokinetics, including metabolic stability and metabolic clearance pathways, are vital for prediction of clinical efficacy and species selection for safety studies.
 For example, it is essential to compare exposures in toxicological studies with the exposures expected or achieved in humans to ensure a sufficient safety margin.

 The most frequently used model in early programs is the rat, but due to significant differences in rate of metabolism, data are usually completed later with results from dog and monkey.
+More recently, based on the latest publications, minipig is also proposed as a relevant nonrodent model for tox studies.
 Mouse is also often included, as their intestinal CYP3A isoenzymes appear to mirror those in humans, and – compared to the rat – better correlation can also be observed for the liver with common pathways and similar metabolic clearance rates on chemical series.

 Technical considerations for studying metabolic clearance

 The main experimental parameters to be considered for metabolic stability studies are: